-Example: If your insurance plan has a $1,500 deductible, you will need to pay the first $1,500 of medical costs out-of-pocket.
-After you reach the $1,500 mark, your insurance provider will pay the remaining amount for expenses that apply to covered services.
+Example: If your insurance plan has a $1,500 deductible, you’ll pay the first $1,500 of medical costs out of pocket.
+After you reach $1,500, your insurance provider will pay the remaining amount for expenses that apply to covered services.
 When your benefit period resets, your deductible will reset as well.

 A dependent is an individual covered by the primary insurance holder’s plan, such as a spouse or child.

 If you're of out work due to an illness, injury or other disabling event, disability insurance is a type of insurance that can help replace some of your lost income.
 There are short-term and long-term plans, and may be eligible for coverage through your employer.

 The effective date is the date on which insurance coverage begins.

 Emergency medical condition